FF4EuroHPC Call-2: Proposer-Evaluator Check-List

 Would like to prepare a winning proposal for the second Open Call and get the opportunity to be involved in the experiment?

-You are invited to go through the check-list used for the first Open Call to learn more about what criteria were abided by during the evaluation process and where the attention when writing the proposals must be paid.
-Please note that the second Open Call conditions for proposal submission may slightly differ from those for the first Open Call, thus the check-list will be moderated accordingly.
+You are invited to go through the check-list to learn more about what criteria have to be abided during the evaluation process and where the attention when writing the proposals must be paid.

-If the proposed work were successful would it have a significant impact on the market in which the end-user SME is active?
+If the proposed work were successful would it have a significant impact on the market in which the end-user industrial partner/partners is/are active?

-If the proposed work were successful, would its outcome be relevant to the sector of the SME end-user company?
-Is this the engineering or manufacturing sector or another sector for which the economic growth or particular impact for Europe have been highlighted in the proposal?
+If the proposed work were successful, would its outcome be relevant to the sector of the end-user company?

-If the proposed work were successful, would it benefit the SMEs involved in the project and demonstrate the potential benefit for SMEs beyond the Consortium?
+If the proposed work were successful, would it benefit the industrial partners involved in the project and demonstrate a potential benefit for SMEs beyond the Consortium?

-Do the exploitation plans ensure that a significant industrial impact will be realised?
+Do the exploitation plans presented indicate that a significant industrial impact will be realised?
 Are the expected returns for each and every partner clearly explained?